GoogleCloudDataproc/initialization-actions/rapids/README.md

 initialization actions in production.

 This initialization action will install RAPIDS on Dataproc for either Spark or Dask.
-RAPIDS for Spark is supported on Dataproc 1.5 (Spark 2.4) or Dataproc 2.0+ (Spark 3.0)+.
+RAPIDS for Spark is supported on Dataproc 2.0+ (Spark 3.0)+.
+Spark with XGBoost is support on Dataproc 1.5+ with Spark 2.4.
 RAPIDS for Dask is only supported on Dataproc 2.0+.

 ## Spark RAPIDS Accelerator